Local Tomography of Large Networks under the Low-Observability Regime: Main result

-Let us now examine part $ii)$.
 Using one result in~\cite{tomo}, we rewrite the entries of the error matrix in~(\ref{eq:errmatfirstdef0}) as: \beq e_{ij} = \sum_{\ell,m\in \mathcal{S}'} a_{i \ell} h_{\ell m} b_{m j},\qquad i,j\in \mathcal{S}, \eeq where $B\dfz A^2$ and $H\dfz\left(I_{\mathcal{S}'}-B_{\mathcal{S}'}\right)^{-1}$.
-The error in~(\ref{eq:relerr0}) is determined by three main terms, namely: $i)$ $a_{i\ell}$, which is nonzero only if node $i$ (from subset $\mathcal{S}$) and agent $\ell$ (from subset $\mathcal{S}'$) are neighbors; $ii)$ $b_{m j}$, which is nonzero only if node $m$ (from subnet $\mathcal{S}'$) and agent $j$ (from subset $\mathcal{S}$) are second-order neighbors (i.e., connected in one or two steps); $iii)$ the term $h_{\ell m}$, which is the $(\ell,m)$-th entry of the matrix $H$.
+The error in~(\ref{eq:relerr0}) is determined by three main factors, namely: $i)$ $a_{i\ell}$, which is nonzero only if node $i$ (from subset $\mathcal{S}$) and agent $\ell$ (from subset $\mathcal{S}'$) are neighbors; $ii)$ $b_{m j}$, which is nonzero only if node $m$ (from subnet $\mathcal{S}'$) and agent $j$ (from subset $\mathcal{S}$) are second-order neighbors (i.e., connected in one or two steps); $iii)$ the term $h_{\ell m}$, which is the $(\ell,m)$-th entry of the matrix $H$.
 Clearly, in~(\ref{eq:relerr0}), the relevant entries $h_{\ell m}$ are those that are ``activated'' by nonzero values of $a_{i\ell}$ and $b_{m j}$.
 The $(\ell,m)$ pairs for which $a_{i\ell}$ and $b_{mj}$ are nonzero will be accordingly referred to as ``active pairs''.
 Refer to Figure~\ref{fig:active} for a graphical illustration of the active pairs.

 It is also clear from~(\ref{eq:relerr0}) that, in order to get a small error, small values of $h_{\ell m}$ (over the active pairs) are desirable.
 In Theorem~\ref{lem:distancia} -- see Appendix~\ref{sec:proof} -- we are able to show that, for large $N$, vanishing values of $h_{\ell m}$ are obtained when the distance between nodes $\ell$ and $m$ gets large.
 In particular, Theorem~\ref{lem:distancia} states that the distance between $\ell$ and $m$ that plays an important role in the magnitude of $H$ is the one {\em evaluated on the transformed graph} $G_{\mathcal{S}\nleftrightarrow \mathcal{S}}$ (see Figure~\ref{fig:partial2}), where the observable graph $G_{\mathcal{S}}$ is replaced by an empty graph.
 As observed in the proof of Theorem~\ref{lem:distancia} the magnitude of $h_{\ell m}$ is not contingent on the particular topology $G_{\mathcal{S}}$.
 As a result, removing the dependency on $G_{\mathcal{S}}$ is crucial to get a {\em universal} result, namely, a result that holds {\em for any arbitrary} $G_{\mathcal{S}}$.